bobdenotter/boltflow/Setting up a project.md

 For more information on why this is good practice, read:
 [Outside the web root][webroot].

-If your webserver is configured to use another folder, there are two options
+If you have no control over your webserver, and it is configured to use another folder, there are two options available:
-available:

 ### Option 1: Symlink